data-8/materials-fds-otterless/README.md

-# Otterless version of the Data 8 Public Materials
+# Data 8 Public Materials

-This repo contains all the notebooks used in Berkeley's Data 8 except all the otter grader cells have been removed.
+This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course.

-This includes homework, labs, and notebooks used in lectures.
+This includes: homeworks, labs, and notebooks used in lecture.

 Course Calendars:
 - [Example Course Calendar from UCB Data 8](http://data8.org/materials-fds/)